A Basic Habit Tracker

 One Last Thing: Prayer

 As I said earlier, I needed something I could use to track my habits, to help me change my habits, that had a shorter timeframe.
 I told myself I could do 10 days.
-Now, 10 days of a new habit is not enough to make it stick.
+Of course, 10 days of a new habit is not enough to make it stick.

-But I’m not planning on stopping there – which is why I also made the 20-day and 30-day trackers.
+But I’m not planning on stopping there – which is why I also made the 20-, 30-, and 40-day trackers.
 But 10 days is where I’m starting.
 After 10 successful days, I’ll reward myself and then keep going.
 I’ll work up to 20 days, and then 30, and then 60 or 100.

-But, along with tracking my successful days, and starting over when I fail, I’m also adding “one last thing.”
+Along with tracking my successful days, and starting over when I fail, I’m also adding “one last thing.”
 Prayer.
 Actually, prayer is the first thing.
 Without prayer and relying on God’s strength to make changes, I’ll fail.
+My multiple previous failures to change any habit have taught me this.
 Prayer is first, middle, and last.
 Prayer is the pipeline to my Source of self-control and discipline.
+It needs to be yours as well.

 I need to be changing habits in my life for myself and for my family.
 However, the most important reason to be changing habits is for the Lord.
 He wants me to have a full, abundant life (John 10:10).
 That means growing and changing.
 He wants me to rest in Him and trust in Him (John 15:5).
 He wants me to live in freedom (John 8:36; Galatians 5:1).
 He wants more for me than I’ll ever know (Ephesians 3:14-21).